GRACE Follow-On

 GRACE

 GRACE (Gravity Recovery And Climate Experiment, 2002-2017), was a joint US-German satellite mission that has provided new and unexpected insights into the natural processes of the Earth.
 In the GRACE mission, the distance between two spacecraft was measured using a microwave ranging system.
 Temporal estimates of the Earth's gravity field are inferred from changes in this distance.
-The changes in Earth's gravity field in turn can be used to measure indicators of climate change – like polar ice melt or changes in ground water level.
+The changes in Earth's gravity field in turn can be used to measure indicators of climate change – like melting polar ice or changes in groundwater levels.

 GRACE Follow-On